 Are there discounts for seniors or students?

-Yes.
-Senior citizens (age 62 and over) may purchase half-price tickets for all classical and pops series concerts starting two hours before the concert at the Concert Hall Box Office in the lobby of Arlene Schnitzer Concert Hall.
+Senior citizens (62+) may purchase half-price tickets for all Classical and Pops series concerts starting two hours before the concert in the lobby of the Arlene Schnitzer Concert Hall, pending availability.
 All seating sections are eligible for this discount except Dress Circle.
-We thank Bank of America for sponsoring this opportunity.

 Students may purchase $10 tickets for select concerts.
 Tickets may be purchased starting the Monday before a concert weekend by visiting the Symphony Ticket Office at 909 SW Washington Street, or starting two hours before eligible concerts in the lobby of the Arlene Schnitzer Concert Hall.
 A valid student ID is required to receive this discount, and one discount ticket may be purchased per ID.
 Some seating restrictions apply.
 View eligible concerts